-Goods and services based on Smart Home[©] technology.
+Goods and services based on current technology to enable a person to safely live and participate in the community while decreasing the need for support staff services.
 This includes purchases of electronic devices, software, services, and supplies not otherwise provided through this waiver or through the State Plan, that would allow an individual to access technology that can be used in the individual's residence to support greater independence and self-determination.